makism/makism/README.md

 🧊 Apache Iceberg and Apace SeaTunnel

 ##### Academic background
-🧠 PhD Candidate in Cognitive Neuroscience at Maastricht University; focused on Brain Connectivity (functional) & Network Neuroscience
+🧠 PhD Candidate in Cognitive Neuroscience at Maastricht University; focused on Brain Connectivity (functional) & Network Neuroscience.
+> In the past, I did start a PhD in Cognitive Neuroscience (after 4+ years, countless hours of researching and publishing) just for fun and hobby.
+In the future, I plan to study astrophysics.

 ---